Search in folklore: leap

 Look before you leap, For snakes among sweet flowers do creep.

-Proverbs and old sayings German about flowers
+Proverbs and old sayings German about flowers, contentment

 Half a leap falls into the ditch.